Do LLMs Know When to NOT Answer? Investigating Abstention Abilities of Large Language Models

 \subsection{Task Prompt Variations}

 Three-pronged experimental setups are defined based on the task prompt $\phi$ definition: `Base', `Verbal Confidence' and `Chain of Thought' (Refer \ref{app:task prompts} for examples).

-\textbf{(1) Base Experiment}, the task prompt solely defines the MCQ the model needs to answer.
+\textbf{(1)} \textbf{\textit{Base Experiment}}, the task prompt solely defines the MCQ the model needs to answer.

-\textbf{(2) Verbal Confidence Experiment}, we extend the Base experiment's setup by including a Verbal Confidence clause within $\phi$.
+\textbf{(2)} \textbf{\textit{Verbal Confidence Experiment}} \citep{xiong2023can}, we extend the Base experiment by including a Verbal Confidence clause within $\phi$.
 The clause instructs the models to self-assess their confidence in their predictions and to provide a confidence score, along with their answer, ranging from 1 (`Least Confident') to 5 (`Extremely Confident').
-We then utilize these scores to implement Confidence Thresholding (detailed in section \ref{sec:evaluation strategy}).

-\textbf{(3) Chain of Thought (CoT) Experiment}, multi-step reasoning behavior and CoT prompting significantly improves task performance in LLMs \citep{wei2022chain}.
+\textbf{(3)} \textbf{\textit{Chain of Thought (CoT) Experiment}}, multi-step reasoning behavior and CoT prompting significantly improves task performance in LLMs \citep{wei2022chain}.
 Inspired by this, we incorporate CoT prompting to evaluate $\mathcal{AA}$ in LLMs by extending the Base experiment's configuration and introducing a CoT clause within $\phi$.
 This mandates the models to verbalize their thought process step-by-step, leading up to their response to a given question.

 For CQA, all nine question generation templates (section \ref{sec:dataset}) have variations to generate samples according to the Abstain Clause type (section \ref{subsec: abstain clause variations}) and the Experiment Type.
 Similarly, to generate abstention and experiment specific MCQs for Pop QA and MMLU, similarly structured generated question generation templates are used (appendix \ref{app:question generation templates mmlu popqa}).